X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 If the system has 512k of banked RAM, zp_NUM_BANKS will contain $40 (64).
 For 1024k, $80; for 1536k, $C0.
-For 2048k, the result will be $00.
-Though uncommon, it is possible to uncommon values, such as if the system has some bad RAM.
+For 2048k, the result will be $00 (which can be thought of as $100, or 256).
+Though uncommon, it is possible to have uncommon values, such as if the system has some bad RAM.

 ---